Wildbrain Entertainment: History

 In 1994, John Hays, Phil Robinson, and Jeff Fino founded Wild Brain in the Castro District of San Francisco, California.
 The new company bootstrapped with contract work from local game companies such as Broderbund, LucasArts, and Living Books.
 In 1996, Wild Brain moved to a 17,000 square foot warehouse at the corner of 18th St. and York St. in the Mission District spearheading the growth of what came to be known in San Francisco as Multimedia Gulch.
 In 1999, Austin, Texas-based Interfase Capital invested almost $17 million in Wild Brain.

 Over the next few years, Wild Brain's staff ballooned from a staff of about 20 to about 250.
 It struck deals with Yahoo! and Cartoon Network to produce animated shorts for the web.
 It launched wildbrain.com, creating animated web shorts such as "Groove Monkee", "Mantelope", and numerous web series including Joe Paradise, Glue, Graveyard, and Space is Dum.

 After legendary studio Colossal Pictures closed down in 1999, and with the financial backing of the Interfase companies, Wild Brain expanded further, providing employment for former Colossal directors and staff.
 Around this period, they produced the series Higglytown Heroes and Poochini.

 In 2004, Charles Rivkin, former CEO of The Jim Henson Company, joined Wild Brain as president and CEO.
 Rivkin oversaw the creation and development of the series Yo Gabba Gabba! for Nick Jr.

 In 2007, former founder Jeff Fino left to start Nuvana, an educational web-based company with former Colossal Pictures producer, Joe Kwong.
-Wild Brain rebranded to Wildbrain Entertainment the same year.
+Wild Brain rebranded to Wildbrain Entertainment that same year.

 In 2008, Rivkin left Wildbrain after being named U.S. ambassador to France and Monaco.
 Michael Polis, the marketing director of Wildbrain, then became the new CEO.

 Around this time, John Hays left Wildbrain to work on indie features La Mission and Howl, which opened the 2010 Sundance Film Festival.

 By 2009, the original founders of the company had all left Wildbrain.
 The company expanded its animation studios to Sherman Oaks in March, then closed its San Francisco office in June.
-It had been an independent company until DHX Media purchased Wildbrain in 2010.
-The same year, Phil Robinson and Amy Capen, executive producer of Wildbrain's San Francisco studio, started an independent company called Special Agent Productions.
+It had been an independent company until Canadian studio DHX Media purchased Wildbrain in 2010.
+That same year, Phil Robinson and Amy Capen, executive producer of Wildbrain's San Francisco studio, started an independent company called Special Agent Productions.
 Robinson died in 2015 after a short battle with pancreatic cancer.

-In 2016, DHX Media announced the formation of a new London-based multi-channel network under the WildBrain name, focusing primarily on YouTube channels aimed towards children, such as content and original series from DHX's properties, as well as other forms of educational and toy-oriented content.
+In 2016, DHX Media announced the formation of a new London-based multi-channel network under the name WildBrain, focusing primarily on YouTube channels aimed towards children, such as content and original series from DHX's properties, as well as other forms of educational and toy-oriented content.
+This would cause Wildbrain Entertainment to fold into DHX Media.
 In September 2019, DHX Media announced that it would change its name to WildBrain outright, with the MCN unit being renamed WildBrain Spark.